-Download a complete copy of the Massachusetts Privacy Law and the 201 CMR 17.00 FAQ from the Massachusetts OCABR to assess the impact on your organization.
+Download a complete copy of the Massachusetts Privacy Law to assess the impact on your organization.

-If you are a small business, review the small business checklist published by the Massachusetts Office of Consumer Affairs and Business Regulation (OCBAR) and the Small Business Guide for Formulating a Comprehensive Written Information Security Program.
+If you are a small business, review the small business checklist published by the Massachusetts Office of Consumer Affairs and Business Regulation (OCBAR).

 Coviant Software offers a suite of managed file transfer products that encrypt your data before, during, and after transit.
-Download a Massachusetts Privacy Law Solution Brief or click below to start a free trial of Basic Edition, Standard Edition, or Enterprise Edition now.
+Click below to start a free trial of Basic Edition, Standard Edition, or Enterprise Edition now.
 Or, contact us at 781.210.3310 for more information or to request a quote.